 HIST 513.
-Twentieth Century America (S) (3)
+Twentieth Century America (3)

 Selected topics on the nation's history since 1919, including the 1920s, the Great Depression and New Deal, World War II, the Cold War, the Civil Rights Revolution, and political and social developments since 1945.
-(Even years only)
+Spring, even years only.

 HIST 521.
-History of Appalachia (F) (3)
+History of Appalachia (3)

 A survey of the region from settlement to the present, with emphasis on the period since the Civil War.
 The course examines the diversity of historical development within the region, and the paradox of relative isolation along with integrating aspects of industrialization and modernization.
-(Odd years only)
+Fall, odd years only.

 HIST 531.
-The American Revolutionary Era (S) (3)
+The American Revolutionary Era (3)

 A study of the causes, events, and consequences of the American Revolution from the end of the Seven Years War through the ratification of the Constitution.
 Historiographical controversies will be emphasized.
-(Odd years only)
+Spring, odd years only.

 HIST 541.
-Civil War and Reconstruction (S) (3)
+Civil War and Reconstruction (3)

 A study of the events, causes, and consequences of the American Civil War.
 Attention is paid to primary sources, and especially the analysis of conflicting scholarly interpretations.
-(Even years only)
+Spring, even years only.

 HIST 551.
-Renaissance and Reformation.
-(S)(3)
+Renaissance and Reformation (3)

 A study of the medieval roots of the Renaissance and the Protestant Reformation and their development in the early modern period of European history.
-Particular attention is given to the complex relationship between Renaissance humanism and Reformation religious thought and the enduring social and cultural influence of the two movements on western civilization.
+Particular attention is given to the complex relationship between Renaissance humanism and Reformation religious thought and the enduring social and cultural influence of the two movements on Western civilization.
 Same as RLGN 552, Renaissance and Reformation.
-(Even years only)
+Spring, even years only.

 HIST 561.
-Islamic Empires and Civilization (F)(3)
+Islamic Empires and Civilization (3)

 The political and religious history of the Middle East from the beginnings of Islam to the beginning of the modern period.
 Particular attention is given to Islamic contact with Greek and Christian civilization.
 Same as RLGN 562.
-(Odd years only)
+Fall, odd years only.

 HIST 575.
-Special Topics in American History.
-(F)(3)
+Special Topics in American History (3)

-Topics that might be covered include, but are not limited to, such titles as Colonial America, the Early National Period, Industrial America in the Gilded Age, the Progressive Era and World War I, the Period between the World Wars, World War II, the United States since 1945, the Vietnam War, American Economic History, American Constitutional History, African American History, and the American South.
-(Even years only)
+Topics that might be covered include, but are not limited to, such titles as Colonial America, the Early National Period, Industrial America in the Gilded Age, the Progressive Era and World War I, the Period between the World Wars, World War II, the United States since 1945, the Vietnam War, American Economic History, American Constitutional History, African-American History, and the American South.
+Fall, even years only.

 HIST 576.
-Special Topics in World History.
-(3)
+Special Topics in World History (3)